 Registered entities may request that the Commission approve new rules or rule amendments by submitting such rules under CFTC Regulation 40.5.
-The Commission must approve a new rule or rule amendment of a registered entity unless the Commission finds that the new rule or rule amendment is inconsistent with any provision of the Act or any of the Commission’s regulations thereunder.
+The Commission must approve a new rule or rule amendment of a registered entity unless the Commission finds that the new rule or rule amendment is inconsistent with the Act or the Commission’s regulations thereunder.